THC: Accelerating Distributed Deep Learning Using Tensor Homomorphic Compression: .921 ! Tensor Homomorphic Compression

-Our insight is that we can overcome this by mapping each message to a different representation that is homomorphically aggregable.
+Our insight is that we can overcome this by using a subset of the uniformly spaced quantization values.
 To that end, for a bit-budget of $b$ bits per coordinate, we define a hyperparameter $g\ge 2^b-1$ called \emph{granularity}.
 We then use a table $T:\angles{2^b}\to\angles{g+1}$ that maps table indices to values that are integers in the larger range.
-Intuitively, one can think about this as running USQ with $g+1$ quantization values, but where senders are only allowed $2^b$ indices.
-A table value $T[z]$ then corresponds to the quantization value $m + T[z]\cdot \frac{M-1}{g+1}$, same as in USQ.
-For instance, in the above example, the PS can use a table $T[0]=0, T[1]=1, T[2]=3, T[3]=4$ to map each table index into (the larger) range $\angles{5}$.
-The benefit is that the table values are now directly aggregable; for example, consider three senders with the two cases (1) $z=0=z'=z''=1$ and thus $T[z] = T[z'] = T[z''] = 1$, i.e., all quantization values are $-1/2$; (2) $z=z'=0, z''=2$ and thus $T[z]=T[z']=0, T[z'']=3$, i.e., the first two quantization values are $-1$ and the third is $1/2$.
+Intuitively, one can think about this as running USQ with $g+1$ quantization values, but where all senders are only allowed the same $2^b$ indices.
+A table value $T[z]$ then corresponds to the quantization value $m + T[z]\cdot \frac{M-m}{g+1}$, same as in USQ.
+For instance, in the above example of quantizing values in the range $[-1,1]$, the PS can use a table $T_2[0]=0, T_2[1]=1, T_2[2]=3, T_2[3]=4$ to map each table index into (the larger) range $\angles{5}$.
+The benefit is that the table values are now directly aggregable; for example, consider three senders with the two cases (1) $z=z'=z''=1$ and thus $T_2[z] = T_2[z'] = T_2[z''] = 1$, i.e., all quantization values are $-1+\frac{1-(-1)}{4}=-\frac{1}{2}$; (2) $z=z'=0, z''=2$ and thus $T_2[z]=T_2[z']=0, T_2[z'']=3$, i.e., the first two quantization values are $-1$ and the third is $-1+3\times\frac{1-(-1)}{4}=\frac{1}{2}$.
 Notice that the sum of table values is the same in both cases, and so is the sum of quantization \mbox{values; in contrast, the sum of table indices differ.}

-Intuitively, $g$ introduces a tradeoff where larger $g$ results in a more fine-grained choice of quantization values and lower error, but it also requires more bits to represent the summation and higher bandwidth requirement from the PS or switch to the workers.
+{ Intuitively, $g$ introduces a tradeoff where larger $g$ results in more fine-grained quantization values and lower error but also requires more bits to represent the summation and higher bandwidth requirement from the PS or switch to the workers. }

 The pseudocode for the non-uniform variant of THC appears in~\cref{code:alg2} (the Preliminary stage is the same as in~\cref{code:alg1}).
 Notice that the lookup table $T_{b,g}$ depends on bit-budget $b$ and the granularity $g$.
 When clear from context, we omit the subscripts and write $T$.